praveenkumar3117/LLD/src/main/java/SnakeAndLadder/readme.md

 This is a game of snake and ladders
 We have Board, Dice, Game, Player, Utility classes.
 All are simple and self-explanatory

+How to play this
+Run the MainMultiplier class
+and give total number of players followed by their name, space separated For e.g input == 3 PraveenSaini AdityaSeth PremDayal

 We are initializing the ladders and snakes in Board constructor, for now I have hardcoded it.
 Later on I will inject them using constructor injection

 Dice contains the diceRange, and RollDice function